-Gout study offers genetic insight into 'disease of kings'December 23rd, 2012 in Genetics /
+Gout study offers genetic insight into 'disease of kings'December 23, 2012 in Medicine & Health / Genetics

 Scientists have shed light on why some people are more susceptible to gout than others.
 A study has identified 18 new genetic variations that increase levels of uric acid in the blood, which is the main cause of the disease.
 High levels of uric acid form small crystals in joints and tissues, causing pain and swelling – the main symptoms of the condition once known as the 'disease of kings'.

 Gout is the most common form of inflammatory arthritis, affecting up to two per cent of the world's population.
 Understanding how these common genetic variants increase uric acid levels in the blood may lead to improvements in the treatment and prevention of the disease.
 It could also help research into urate-lowering drugs.

 The international team of researchers, including scientists from the University of Edinburgh and Queen Mary, University of London, say gout is becoming more common in the developed world.